liina/cleandata/README.md

 Step 4 - replaces variable names with names from features.txt
 - uses features df from step 2 to replace initial variable names with descriptive names.
 - extracts from features rows containing mean or std (meanstd vector from Step 2) removes parentheses
-- uses for loop to replace variable name with descriptive name -- columnindex is rowindex+1because I have already added activity column
+- uses for loop to replace variable name with descriptive name - columnindex is rowindex+1because I have already added activity column

-features - vector of descripive names for 79 measurements
+-features - vector of descripive names for 79 measurements

 Step 5
 - creates subject vector and cbinds it to dataset